Caring for Your New Smile After Invisalign Treatment

 Why Do I Need to Wear a Retainer after Orthodontic Treatment?

 During orthodontic treatment your teeth will have been moved into brand-new positions which affect all the bone and tissues surrounding them.
 Once your teeth are straight, it takes time for the bone and tissues to settle down and to stabilize.
 It can take a year or even longer for these tissues to become fully stable and if your teeth were significantly repositioned, the time required might be even longer.
 This might be the case if you had large spaces in between your teeth before you began treatment.
-Initially, once treatment is completed there is a very high chance of an orthodontic relapse if you fail to wear your retainers as directed by our orthodontist.
-When someone has an orthodontic relapse, teeth begin to drift back to their original positions and when this happens it may be necessary to wear your braces all over again, wasting all your hard work and effort, and of course your money.
+Initially, once Orthodontic treatment is completed there is a very high chance of an orthodontic relapse if you fail to wear your retainers as directed by our orthodontist.
+When teeth relapse after Invisalign Orthodontic treatment, teeth begin to drift back to their original positions and when this happens it may be necessary to wear your braces all over again, wasting all your hard work and effort, and of course your money.
 Wearing your retainers is a much easier option.

 Will I Need to Wear Retainers All the Time?

-How Long Will I Need to Wear Retainers?
+How Long Will I Need to Wear Retainers After Invisalign Treatment?

 The tissues and bone surrounding your teeth are capable of remodeling and changing throughout your lifetime.
 This is why Invisalign treatment is often highly successful for older adults and its also why broken bones can mend.
 As we age, teeth naturally shift position regardless of whether you have received orthodontic treatment in the past.
 To help avoid unwanted tooth movements, removable retainers can be worn overnight for a longer period of time or even for the rest of your life, while fixed retainers can be used for five years or more.